 \textbf{Capturing Distribution Shape.}~Unlike previous works where each neuron is considered separately, we take neurons from the same layer as a group.
 As in \F~\ref{fig:visual}, the output distribution of neurons in the same layer is mostly distinct under different tasks.
 Moreover, for the separated regions (in different colors) under certain tasks (e.g., classification), they may also have different shapes characterizing various DNN behaviors.
 Hence, we capture a major behavior by describing the shape of a distribution.
 We now explain why $\varSigma$ in \E~\ref{equ:matrix} captures a distribution's shape.

-To ease the understanding, we first show how to transform a white noise (whose covariance matrix is degenerated into an identity matrix $I$) to the distribution formed by outputs from a group of neurons. \F~\hyperref[fig:shape]{6(a)} displays a white noise $\mathcal{N}$ and \F~\hyperref[fig:shape]{6(c)} presents the output distribution of two neurons, namely $x$ and $y$.
-Thus, the transformation can be decomposed into two elementary operators --- scaling and rotating.
-The scaling operator spreads the two neuron outputs and the rotating operator introduces correlations between $x$ and $y$.
-The rotating and scaling operations are defined by rotation matrix and scaling matrix as
+To ease understanding, we first show how to transform a white noise (whose covariance matrix is degenerated into an identity matrix $I$) to the distribution formed by outputs from a group of neurons. \F~\hyperref[fig:shape]{6(a)} shows a white noise $\mathcal{N}$ and \F~\hyperref[fig:shape]{6(c)} presents the output distribution of two neurons $x$ and $y$.
+The transformation is thus decomposed into two elementary operators --- scaling and rotating.
+The scaling operator spreads two neuron outputs and rotating introduces correlations between $x$ and $y$.
+Rotating and scaling are defined by rotation matrix and scaling matrix as

 respectively.
 Thus, the output distribution can be represented as $(\mathcal{R}\mathcal{S})\mathcal{N}$.
 Following \E~\ref{equ:var} and \E~\ref{equ:covar}, we have